App Funding: 8 Powerful Strategies to Secure Funding for App Development

 It’s exactly how we helped develop Roamni — an app started by two friends who bootstrapped their way to a valuation of $5 million.

-The “Friends and Family Round” is a mobile app development funding strategy involving seeking financial support from your close friends and family members.
+The “Friends and Family Round” is when you ask for money from your close friends and family to help fund your mobile app development.

 When launching an app startup, turning to friends and family for financial assistance can be a viable option.
 These individuals are typically more willing to invest in your vision and trust your abilities.